What are the Legal Requirements For Starting a Small Business?

 Figure Out Your Federal Taxes

 Every small business owner must pay annual taxes.
 How much and what type of taxes depends on your business structure.
-If you’re unsure, go to the U.S. Small Business Administration portal to identify what forms and taxes you’ll be paying.
-Typically, you’ll be required to pay some combination of the following:
+If you’re unsure, visit the U.S. Small Business Administration portal to identify what forms and taxes you’ll be paying.
+Typically, small business owners are required to pay some combination of the following federal taxes:

 If you’re hiring employees, you’ll have to set up tax withholding records.
 What types of taxes you pay will be determined by whether or not the employees are listed as full-time, part-time, or independent contractors.
 Regardless, you’ll need to set up the following: